illsk1lls/IPScanner/README.md

 <p align="center"><img src="https://github.com/illsk1lls/IPScanner/blob/main/.readme/IPScanner.png?raw=true"><p>

-For use with simple networks to get an up to date list of IP addresses and hostnames.<br>
+For use with simple networks to get an up to date list of MAC Address, Vendor,IP Addresses, and hostnames.<br>

-External IP address is also displayed.<br>
+External IP address and Domain are also displayed in the titlebar after initiating a scan.<br>